rh8991/portfolio/content/en/posts/safe-lock-project/index.md

 When the sequence matched, a signal was sent to enable the opening subsystem.
 Incorrect sequences triggered the error counter.

 Additionally, keypad and other sensitive inputs were tied to ground with pull‑down resistors to prevent floating.
 We used 1 kΩ on the keypad lines, ~10 kΩ on the 4013 inputs for code verification, 200 kΩ and 600 kΩ on two different counter/clock nodes, and 10 kΩ on the up‑count counter inputs.
-Combined with RC debouncing, these values stopped spurious counts and false key presses while keeping standby current reasonable.
+All the above, combined with RC debouncing, prevented false key presses while keeping standby current reasonable.

 For a quick primer on pull‑up and pull‑down resistors, see the [SparkFun tutorial](https://learn.sparkfun.com/tutorials/pull-up-resistors).